zawadsoon/simple-k8s-deployment/README.md

 # simple-k8s-deployment
 Shows some simple objects that can be used in kubernetes deployments

-## Notes

-For simplicity I will:
-- use only default namespace
+For simplicity I will use only `default` namespace

+## Getting starated

+Set proper values to `dockerconfig.json`

 See `apply.sh` file to see how apply specific objects

+You can hit `sh apply.sh` it will print yaml files to terminal by default

 ## Cheat sheet